codeswitcher0/LJInboxArchive/README.md

 3) In your directory for the archive, invoke the script: ./downloadLJinbox.pl

 4) After it has completed, open a web browser.
-Use the File Open method to open your $directory/www.livejournal.com/inbox/ .
-The main page of your archive is the first one index.html?page=1&view=all.html
+Use the File Open method to open your new directory; you will get a directory listing with a bunch of stuff in it.
+Click on index.html to get to the main page of your archive.

 ## Making a Cookie File